Current Volunteer Opportunities

 Guest curated by Christy Johnson and Robert Miller, Crossroads in Clay is one of two concurrent exhibitions centered on the life and achievements of Ralph Bacerra.
 The Ben Maltz Gallery at Otis College of Art and Design will debut the first full-scale retrospective of the Bacerra’s work with the exhibition, Ralph Bacerra: Exquisite Beauty from September 26 through December 6, 2015.
 Exquisite Beauty is curated by noted independent decorative arts curator and scholar Jo Lauria. ...
 Read more

-over 4 years12th Annual Student Altars
+almost 5 years12th Annual Student Altars

 As part of their class assignment, students in Chicano Studies 7: The Mexican American in the History of the U.S. I and Chicano Studies 54: Mexican American Arts in American Culture, participated in a curriculum emphasizing independent research, group participation and the creative process.
 Themes presented in the altars were drawn from selected course-related topics, which reflect various aspects of Mexican and Chicano culture from the pre-Cuauhtemoc period well into the present.